 State-of-the-art diagnostic services available to diagnose and treat benign and malignant breast disease include breast MRI, mammography, breast sonography/ultrasound, biopsy, ductography and more.
 Tests are conducted at our Breast Diagnostic Centers utilizing state-of-the-art technology and equipment operated by licensed, certified or registered technical staff who function under the direct supervision of our physicians and radiologists.
 All tests are interpreted by our radiologists.

+Community now offers 3D mammography, a revolutionary new screening and diagnostic tool designed for early breast cancer detection.
 This is a four-view digital mammogram, which includes two views of the left breast and two of the right.
 This exam takes approximately 10 minutes after which time you will be able to leave.
 Prior to the radiologist reading your films, they will be run through our Computer Aided Detection (CAD) system.
 CAD is a computer that highlights or marks particular areas of concern that the radiologist may want to review a second time.
 This does not replace the radiologist reading.
 Your films will be read by a breast radiologist either that same day or the next morning.
 If there is a suspicious area, one of our radiology staff members will contact you to schedule additional imaging.
 If your mammogram appears stable, you will receive a result letter within one week.

+Community now offers 3D mammography, a revolutionary new screening and diagnostic tool designed for early breast cancer detection.
 A diagnostic mammogram is scheduled when you are experiencing a new problem, or have had a recent abnormal mammogram or a personal history of breast cancer.
 The digital mammogram is taken the same way as a routine mammogram; however, additional or special views may be taken as well.
 These films will be read by a breast radiologist immediately and your results will be given to you at the time of your visit.
 If ultrasound or additional imaging is needed, it will also be done at that time.

 Breast ultrasound is a painless test in which sound waves are used to visualize the internal structures of the breast.
 Images are created by the sound waves, to help identify fluid filled cysts or solid nodules (solid lumps).
 Ultrasound is not currently felt to be appropriate as a screening exam for breast cancer, so it is not routinely performed for all patients.
 However, it is a valuable diagnostic test used in evaluating possible breast abnormalities questioned during mammography, breast MRI, physical exam, or breast self exam.
 Ultrasound is generally used after mammography, and it is only used before or in place of mammography in certain cases, such as very young patients or pregnant women.